-International commodity prices have been more or less flat as a whole (Chart 25[1] and [3]).
-Prices of crude oil have increased their levels slightly in view of geopolitical risks, mainly in response to the situation in the Middle East.
-Prices of nonferrous metals-which had been somewhat weak amid persistent uncertainty over the outlook for the global economy-have recently bounced back slightly.
-On the other hand, prices of grains have fallen in response to a bountiful harvest forecast.
+International commodity prices have been more or less flat as a whole (Chart 27[1] and [3]).
+Prices of crude oil-which had increased their levels slightly in view of geopolitical risks, mainly in response to the situation in the Middle East-have recently fallen back slightly in light of receding concern over the situation in the Middle East.
+Prices of nonferrous metals have generally been flat, after having bounced back slightly in August triggered by the upturn in some Chinese economic indicators.
+Prices of grains have been level following the decline in response to a bountiful harvest forecast.

-The three-month rate of change in import prices (on a yen basis) has recently been more or less flat after having risen consistently (Chart 25[2]).
+The three-month rate of change in import prices (on a yen basis) has been more or less flat since mid-year, after having risen consistently (Chart 27[2]).

-Domestic corporate goods prices (adjusted to exclude the effects of seasonal changes in electricity rates, same hereafter) are rising moderately relative to three months earlier against the backdrop of movements in international commodity prices and foreign exchange rates (Chart 26[2]).
-Prices have risen moderately relative to three months earlier by registering positive 0.5 percent in May and June alike and positive 0.4 percent in July.
-Looking in detail at domestic corporate goods price movements in July, prices of "goods sensitive to exchange rates and overseas commodity prices" were flat in July mainly due to the rebound in crude oil prices, after having turned negative temporarily in May and June.
-Prices of "electric power, gas & water" continued to rise markedly, with movements in foreign exchange rates since the end of last year having pushed prices upward through the fuel cost adjustment system.
+Domestic corporate goods prices (adjusted to exclude the effects of seasonal changes in electricity rates, same hereafter) are rising moderately relative to three months earlier against the backdrop of movements in international commodity prices and foreign exchange rates (Chart 28[2]).4 Prices have risen moderately relative to three months earlier; they stood at positive 0.4 percent in July and 0.8 percent in August, after having registered positive 0.5 percent in May and June alike.
+Looking in detail at domestic corporate goods price movements in August, prices of "goods sensitive to exchange rates and overseas commodity prices" turned marginally upward in August, after having been flat in July, mainly due to the rebound in crude oil prices following a temporary downturn in May and June.
 Prices of "iron & steel and construction goods" and "Other materials" kept moving marginally upward, mainly due to the effects of increases in costs of raw materials imports and in prices of import-competing products as a reflection of movements in foreign exchange rates.
-Meanwhile, prices of "machinery" have trended moderately downward.
+Prices of "electric power, gas & water" continued to rise markedly, with movements in foreign exchange rates since the end of last year having pushed prices upward through the fuel cost adjustment system.5 Meanwhile, prices of "machinery" have trended moderately downward.

-&lt;sup>5 Figures are adjusted to exclude large seasonal fluctuations in electric power charges to observe the underlying changes in domestic corporate goods prices.
+4 Figures are adjusted to exclude large seasonal fluctuations in electric power charges to observe the underlying changes in domestic corporate goods prices.
 Industrial and commercial electric power charges are set relatively high during July-September, when electric power consumption increases substantially.